riccardoluongo/http/README.md

 this is a learning project that I aim to take further, and turn into something that people can actually use.
 It aims to be standard compliant and somewhat fast.

+The only requirement is a Linux OS that supports openat2 and pthreads

 In the future I plan on adding:
 - CGI scripting / dynamic request handling
 - file browsing